 What to Expect

-The architecture and design field is a little more stringent in its requirements than most, it seems, largely because firms are so, so busy and have little time to teach basics.
+The architecture field is a little more stringent in its requirements than most, it seems, largely because firms are so, so busy and have little time to teach basics.
 Past internship and students in the field require an intermediate level of Spanish.

 Due to similarities in the fields, many of our candidates interested in interior design internships abroad also choose this Sector.